 Planning a wine tour of New York’s Finger Lakes region?
 Here’s a review of several of the most popular Finger Lakes wineries!

 All About Finger Lakes Wine

 Just hours away from the East Coast’s bustling metropolitan areas is New York’s idyllic, bucolic Finger Lakes Region.
-Known for its picturesque farmland, quaint towns and villages, countless waterfalls, and namesake lakes, the region feels like a different planet from nearby NYC, Boston, and Washington, DC.
+Known for its picturesque farmland, quaint towns and villages, countless waterfalls and hiking trails, and namesake lakes, the region feels like a different planet from nearby NYC, Boston, and Washington, DC.
 If you’re looking for an escape from city life, there’s nothing quite like going to a place with more Amish buggies than cars, or where you can lay out on a lake all day.